nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delcus INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the customer at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed customer list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: